 Even if you are a frequent flier, prerequisites and policies are subject to change for every airline.
 Especially if you are planning on bringing a service animal, it is highly recommended that you call the airline beforehand to discuss the necessary conditions, as well as to request any special seating adjustment, should it be required.

 To ensure stress free flying with your pet, it’s best to come prepared beforehand in order to maintain your pet’s comfort during the flight.
 We’re talking blankets, toys, a collapsible bowl for water, pee pads or travel diapers and motion sickness medicine as needed.

 It’s highly recommended that you exercise your pet before the flight.
 Pets, especially dogs get agitated and unnecessarily excited when they don’t get their required movement space.
 Be sure to give them ample exercise and freedom before the flight so that they’re somewhat calm and comfortable in the duration.

 Avoid New Treats For Your Pet

-If you intend to fly with a service animal or an ESA, it’s inadvisable to introduce them to new treats right before traveling.
-You cannot guarantee how your pet may react to a new treat, so it’s best to avoid giving them anything they’re not comfortable before flying.
+It’s inadvisable to introduce your pet to new treats right before traveling.
+You cannot guarantee how your pet may react to a new treat, so it’s best to avoid giving them anything they’re not comfortable with before flying.

-Don’t Feed Your ESA Right Before the Flight
+Don’t Feed Your Pet Right Before the Flight

 To avoid any mishaps on the flight, it’s advisable not to feed your ESA for a minimum of a couple of hours before the flight.
 Withhold food and water from your pet right before the flight, only offering small amounts of ice or water during the flight, in order to avoid dehydration.